agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 For us to allocate the memory in the Memory Heap; well it's a simple as dong `const a = 1`, we've just allocate a memory; now when we assign this, the JavaScript engine is going to remember that, "oh ya, `a` has value of `1`".
-We've just use up the Memory Head, and I can keep going on and on, keep copying, pasting, and changing these variables to `const b = 1`, `const c = 1`.
+We've just use up the Memory Heap, and I can keep going on and on, keep copying, pasting, and changing these variables to: `const b = 1`, `const c = 1`.
 I can change value `cons c = 100`, may be `const b = 10`.

 Now, what's an issue that we see with this?
 There's something called **Memory